ljocha/ASMSA/README.md

 # ASMSA
 Analysis and Sampling of Molecular Simulations by adversarial Autoencoders

+Use `nbstrioput` to commit so that diffing/merging is not nightmare.

 Binder is likely to be broken right now :-( [![Binder](https://binderhub.cloud.e-infra.cz/badge_logo.svg)](https://binderhub.cloud.e-infra.cz/v2/git/https%3A%2F%2Fgitlab.ics.muni.cz%2F485413%2FASMSA/refs/heads/kl_divergence)